Best Commercial Auto Insurance in 2026

 - Limited State Availability: Commercial auto coverage is not offered nationwide.
 Use our American Family Insurance review to see if it’s available in your state.

-- Fewer Fleet Tools: AmFam lacks advanced telematics or usage-based programs for large or specialized fleets
+- Fewer Fleet Tools: AmFam lacks advanced telematics or usage-based programs for large or specialized fleets.

 #6 – Geico: Best for Affordable Rates